MickiusMousius/Rolio46Keyboard/README.md

   [![Version 1.1 Key Caps](images/key_legend.png?raw=true "Version 1.1 Key Caps")](https://fkcaps.com/custom/UCR89J?a=KeydioDiscount)

+# Firmware

+You can download the latest firmware from here: [Rolio46 Firmware](https://github.com/MickiusMousius/RolioFirmware)

+When you push a change to your fork a GitHub action will create a new firmware build for you.

+If you want to do basic layout customization then [ZMK Studio](https://zmk.studio/download) should be all you need.

 # Build Resources
-In order to build a Rolio46.1 you will need 5 main sub assemblies, the links below provide information about the different sub assemblies:
+In order to build a Rolio46 you will need 5 main sub assemblies, the links below provide information about the different sub assemblies:
  * [The controller](doc/controller.md)
  * [The display](doc/display.md)
  * [The battery](doc/battery.md)